voltdb — Performs management tasks on the current server, such as starting and recovering the database.

-The network configuration arguments to the voltdb command are listed below.
+The network configuration arguments to the voltdb start command are listed below.
 See the appendix on server configuration options in the VoltDB Administrator's Guide for more information about network configuration options.

 Specifies the default network interface to use for external ports, such as the admin and client ports.